Stiliyan92/accounting-system/README.md

 # accounting-system

-Simple software for parsing grid and hpc logs and sending them at central database server.
+Python scripts for parsing grid and hpc logs and sending them to central database server using AMQP message broker.